- Best Sellers

 In a zoo environment, these cats would probably need similar care to other cats of their size.
 The smallest of the three was about the size of a jaguar, and the largest was about the size of a lion.

 It's essential to choose a well-secured enclosure with plenty of room for exercise and climbing.
 Like all large cats, they would also need various environmental enrichments.
-Finally, their diet would most likely be similar to lions, tigers, and other big cats.
+Finally, their diet would most likely be similar to lions, modern tigers, and other modern big cats.

 By the way, the widespread problem of poor tiger captivity is well explained in our blog post on Tiger Temple in Thailand.